WladimirSidorenko/SentiLex/README.md

 ### Esuli and Sebastiani (2006)

-To generate a sentiment lexicon using the `SentiWordNet` method of [Esuli and Sebastiani (2006)](http://ontotext.fbk.eu/Publications/sentiWN-TR.pdf), you should envoke the following command:
+For generating a sentiment lexicon using the method of [Esuli and Sebastiani (2006)](http://ontotext.fbk.eu/Publications/sentiWN-TR.pdf), you should use the following command:

 ```shell